^

 Pathogenesis

-The pathogenesis of this anomaly lies in a heterozygous mutation, a violation of the amino acid sequence of the coding blue iodopsin of the OPN1SW gene on chromosome 7q32.
+The pathogenesis of this anomaly lies in a heterozygous mutation – a disruption of the amino acid sequence of the OPN1SW gene encoding “blue” iodopsin on chromosome 7q32.

-Since tritanopia is not associated with the X chromosome, this color anomaly is equally possible in both men and women.
+Since tritanopia is not linked to the X chromosome, this color anomaly is equally likely to occur in both males and females.

-The main symptoms of this incurable anomaly are the difficulties of distinguishing between all shades of blue, yellow and green, as well as orange, pink, purple and brown.
+The main symptoms of this incurable anomaly include difficulty distinguishing between all shades of blue, yellow and green, as well as orange, pink, purple and brown.

-Classical (or acquired) tritanopia does not differ in its manifestations from congenital tritanopia; in addition, tritanopia can be considered as a reduced form of normal trichromatism.
-[17]
+Classical (or acquired) tritanopia does not differ in its manifestations from congenital tritanopia; in addition, tritanopia can be considered a reduced form of normal trichromacy. [ 17 ]

-Ophthalmologists conduct a test for tritanopia, as well as diagnose all color anomalies, using special Rabkin tables (the Ishihara color test is similar abroad).
-Details in the material - Check color perception and color perception.
+Ophthalmologists conduct a test for tritanopia, as well as diagnostics of all color anomalies, using special Rabkin tables (abroad, the Ishihara color test is similar).
+Details in the material - Checking color perception and color perception.

-The computer simulator tritanopii, more precisely, the simulator of color blindness or the Color Blindness Simulator (simulator of color blindness) does not have a diagnostic purpose, but it makes it possible to translate photos in normal color (in raster jpeg format) into an image that people see with tritanopia, as well as protanopia and deuteranopia.
+The computer simulator of tritanopia, or more precisely, the simulator of color blindness or Color Blindness Simulator (simulator of color blindness) has no diagnostic purpose, but makes it possible to convert photographs in normal color (in raster jpeg format) into an image that people with tritanopia, as well as protanopia and deuteranopia, see.

-In addition, there are Spectrum colorblind simulators for the Chrome web browser and Color Oracle - for Windows, Mac and Linux.
-Using them allows you to see what your website looks like for people with different types of color blindness, including tritanopia.
+There are also color blindness simulators called Spectrum for the Chrome web browser and Color Oracle for Windows, Mac, and Linux.
+Using these, you can see how your website looks to people with different types of color blindness, including tritanopia.

 Differential diagnosis

-Porvoditsya differential diagnosis of congenital acyanopsia and dominant hereditary optic nerve atrophy [19]
+The differential diagnosis of congenital tritanopia and dominantly inherited optic nerve atrophy is being carried out [ 19 ]

 Who to contact?